0xCambie/0xCambie/README.md

 You can support me or Malbian [here in my blog](https://0xcambie.github.io/cambie/donate/).

-You can also be part of the project by joining our [discord](https://discord.com/invite/jJ6h2eVF).
+You can also be part of the project by joining our [Discord Server](https://discord.com/invite/jJ6h2eVF).

 I used to and still do a lot of CTF challenges in order to sharpen my skills.
 <p align="center">